tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 where `proposer_p(h,r)` is the proposer returned by the Proposer Selection Procedure at process `p`, at height `h` and round `r`.

 #### R2: Fairness
-In a network with total voting power P and a sequence S of K >= P elections.
-In any sub-sequence S of length P a validator v is elected as proposer with a frequency f proportional to its voting power VP(v) divided by P:
+Given a validator set with total voting power P and a sequence S of elections.
+In any sub-sequence of S with length C*P, a validator v must be elected as proposer P/VP(v) times, i.e. with frequency:

-    f(v) = C * VP(v) / P
+ f(v) ~ VP(v) / P

-where C is a tolerance factor for network instability with following values:
+where C is a tolerance factor for validator set changes with following values:
-- C == 1 in a stable network with no validator set changes
+- C == 1 when there are no validator set changes
-- C >= 1/2 in a network that experiences a validator change
+- C <= 2 with validator change

 ### Basic Algorithm